Parking Rights Decoded: Stilt, Basement & MLCP What’s Legally Yours

 “Open parking is chargeable.”

-RERA prohibits separate sale of open parking.
+RERA prohibits the separate sale of open parking.

 “You can choose your slot.”